biya-coin/biyaliquid-docs/.gitbook/developers-evm/exchange-precompile.md

 #### Conclusion

-The Exchange Precompile is a powerful tool, enabling sophisticated, protocol-integrated trading logic to be embedded directly within your smart contracts on Biyachain.
+The Exchange Precompile is a powerful tool, enabling sophisticated, protocol-integrated trading logic to be embedded directly within your smart contracts on Biya Chain.
 Whether your contract is managing its own portfolio or acting as a versatile trading interface for other users (via the proxy pattern with `approve` and `revoke`), this precompile offers a clean, secure, and efficient method to interact with the core exchange module using Solidity.

-Remember to prioritize direct calls for self-contained contract logic and to carefully implement the proxy pattern with robust authorization when building reusable contract interfaces for the broader Biyachain ecosystem.
+Remember to prioritize direct calls for self-contained contract logic and to carefully implement the proxy pattern with robust authorization when building reusable contract interfaces for the broader Biya Chain ecosystem.

 \